brendangregg/perf-tools/README.md

 ### perf_events

 Requires the "perf" command to be installed.
 This is in the linux-tools-common package.
-After installing that, perf may tell you to install an additional linux-tools package (linux-tools-_kernel-version_). perf can also be built under tools/perf in the kernel source.
-See [perf_events Prerequisites](http://www.brendangregg.com/perf.html#Prerequisites) for more details.
+After installing that, perf may tell you to install an additional linux-tools package (linux-tools-_kernel_version_). perf can also be built under tools/perf in the kernel source.
+See [perf_events Prerequisites](http://www.brendangregg.com/perf.html#Prerequisites) for more details about getting perf_events to work fully.

 ### debugfs